 His second restaurant at 24

 Emmanuel moved to Ajijic in 2016 and opened Forest Grill the following year, where he met Alejandra.
 Alejandra is a tapatía — someone from Guadalajara (tapatío is used for males) — who moved to Ajijic in 2014.
 Together they opened Emmanuel’s Kitchen in 2018.

 Emmanuel spends the mornings with the staff, prepping them on how to prepare and present the menu, which changes weekly.

 “I spend the whole morning with the cook and staff so they know the menu,” Emmanuel says.
 “They know exactly what to do in the kitchen and with the service.”
-When it’s time to open at 5:30, “I simply have to be the host.”
+When it’s time to open, “I simply have to be the host.”